ebi-uniprot/coding-guidelines/Javascript_code_style.md

 # Javascript code style
-Respecting code style means it's easier for other developpers to read your code.
+Respecting code style means it's easier for other developers to read your code.

 ## Linting
 We use [ESLint](https://eslint.org/) with the [Airbnb style guide](https://github.com/airbnb/javascript)